Mic-U/hanami-docker-compose-template/README.md

 ### 4. Run hanami commands

-You can use rake or rails commands on container.
+You can use rake or hanami commands on container.
 `docker-compose run --rm app bundle exec hanami db create`

 And You can use environment variables.